 4. Packaging Development Support

-In many private label projects, packaging is just as important as the product itself.
-Buyers should assess whether the manufacturer can support packaging adaptation, artwork coordination, format planning, and practical execution across different SKUs.
+In many private label projects, packaging execution is just as important as the product itself.
+Buyers should assess whether the manufacturer can support packaging adaptation, artwork coordination, format planning, and execution across multiple SKUs.
+Suppliers able to support both product and packaging development reduce communication overhead and help bring products to market more efficiently.

 5. Communication Efficiency